yokozunaH/bmx-bike/README.md

   git remote add upstream https://github.com/NU-BMX-Bike-Robot/bmx-bike.git
   ```

   This repository should be considered master.
-So the code in here should always be the most function, up-to-date code.
+So the code in here should always be the most functional, up-to-date code.

 4. Next create your development repository.
-Go the the [team repository](https://github.com/NU-BMX-Bike-Robot/bmx-bike.git) and create a fork, this will be your development area and should show up on your personal github page.
+Go the the [team repository](https://github.com/NU-BMX-Bike-Robot/bmx-bike.git) and create a fork.
+This will be your development area and should show up on your personal github page.
 After you have created the fork run the following commands:

   ```
   cd ~/bmx_bike # or whatever you called it